2006 Regular Session

 WHEREAS, the association's efforts in 1895 led to the establishment by the Legislature of the State Department of Public Health; and

 WHEREAS, in subsequent years the association's efforts have led to the establishment of Mississippi's only medical school, the Bureau of Vital Statistics in the Mississippi Department of Health, a sanatorium devoted to the treatment of tuberculosis, the eleemosynary board to oversee the state charity hospitals, educational standards for medical licensure and the Office of State Medical Examiner; and

 WHEREAS, it is the policy of the Legislature to recognize and commend the work and contributions of such organizations as the Mississippi State Medical Association, which has pioneered growth and the advancement of health care throughout the state:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That on the occasion of its 150th year anniversary, the Mississippi State Medical Association be commended for its advancement of high ethical standards among physicians, its insistence on the highest standards in medical education and training, and its leadership in the establishment of numerous state public health institutions, practices and facilities.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to the steering committee representatives of AKA Sorority and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the Mississippi State Medical Association and to the members of the Capitol Press Corps.